 Summertime is almost over.
 The oppressive 90-plus heat waves are about to retreat, and Oregon's magically mild climate will return, bringing with it a full calendar of design and arts events.
 Until then, August winds down with a handful of tours and other events.

-What is today the Yamhill Historic District was separated from the rest of Old Town when the new Morrison Bridge was constructed in the 1950s.
-This tour includes 19th century cast iron buildings, as well as some of the most notable historic commercial architecture in Portland.
-You’ll also learn about how this one-time market area was also home to the city’s early Chinese immigrant community.
-6:00pm Thursday, August 22, 2013.
-Architectural Heritage Center, 701 SE Grand Avenue Portland. $15 ($10 for AHC members); Allow two hours for the tour,pre-registration is required at www.visit-ahc.org.
+What is today the nationally registered Yamhill Historic District was separated from the rest of Old Town when the new Morrison Bridge was constructed in the 1950s.
+This Architectural Heritage Center tour contains fantastic 19th century cast-iron buildings, as well as some of the most notable historic commercial architecture in Portland.
+Attendees will also learn about how this one-time market area was home to the city’s early Chinese immigrant community.
+10AM Saturday, August 16. $20 ($12 for AHC members).

 Buildings and Places: A Walking Tour of Portland's Architecture